 - A living will, which often goes hand in hand with the health care directive, and spells out your wishes for end-of-life care (including artificial resuscitation and palliative care).

-- The Health Insurance Portability and Accountability Act (HIPPA) privacy release form, which gives the health care providers who treat you permission to disclose your protected health information with the people you name so they can make more informed decisions on your behalf, if needed.
+- The Health Insurance Portability and Accountability Act (HIPAA) privacy release form, which gives the health care providers who treat you permission to disclose your protected health information with the people you name so they can make more informed decisions on your behalf, if needed.

 - Inventory of assets, which should include copies of bank and brokerage accounts, life insurance policies, and retirement plans, as well as a contact list for your family members of important financial professionals, such as your financial professional, lawyers, tax accountant, and bankers.
 Such information should be stored in a fireproof safe or bank safe deposit box, with account numbers, passwords, and/or keys made available to a trusted, designated executor for when the time comes.